Most recently updated on August 1, 2022

 Ivanpah is the world’s largest solar thermal plant and its 347,000 sun-tracking mirrors are clearly visible from the freeway as you cruise by.

-The complex is a major reason that California is by far the number one solar energy state, producing 37 percent of the nation’s output.
-It might surprise you, however, what state is second and it’s not Arizona, Texas, Florida or Nevada.
-More on that number two state when we visit it next month.
+The complex is a major reason that California is by far the number one solar energy state, producing nearly 30 percent of the nation’s output.
+Texas is second and Florida is third, but it might surprise you which state is fourth.
+We’ll discuss that state’s solar energy industry when we pass through in a couple weeks.

 Your second option as you depart Barstow is Interstate 40.
 It begins where Highway 58 ends.